FelipeParreira/blog-project-rails/README.md

 Then, change to the project directory, start the server (``` $ rails server ```) and go to http://localhost:3000 in your browser.

+Disclaimer: Iterations 5 and 6 (I5 & I6) haven't been implemented yet.

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/ruby-on-rails)